-Other royalty income includes primarily income from financial royalty assets that have been fully amortized by the expected expiry date and royalty income from synthetic royalties arising out of R&D funding arrangements.
+Other royalty income primarily includes income from financial royalty assets that have been fully amortized and income from synthetic royalties and milestones arising out of R&D funding arrangements.
 Occasionally, a royalty asset may be amortized on an accelerated basis due to collectability concerns, which, if resolved, may result in future cash collections when no financial royalty asset remains.
-Similarly, we may continue to collect royalties on a financial royalty asset beyond the estimated patent expiration date by which the financial asset was amortized in full.
+Similarly, we may continue to collect royalties on a fully amortized financial royalty asset beyond the estimated duration.
 In each scenario where a financial royalty asset has been fully amortized, income from such royalty is recognized as Other royalty income.
+Other royalty income also includes income from royalties that are recorded at fair value on our consolidated balance sheets.